German Pancakes

 Can I make German pancakes ahead of time?

-What toppings are best for German pancakes?
+What can I use as toppings for German pancakes?

 Conclusion